Diversity and Scientific Integrity

 Achieving and promoting diversity is core to the association’s activities.
 Some specific activities serve these aims most directly, for example:

-The Executive Committee considers diversity, in its various aspects, as a core criterion in all the selections it makes (for awards, grants, etc.) and, where possible, engages in active efforts to attract a diverse pool of candidates.
+The Executive Committee considers diversity, in its various aspects, as a core criterion besides academic excellence in all the selections it makes (for awards, grants, etc.) and, where possible, engages in active efforts to attract a diverse pool of candidates.
 The Executive Committee communicates the importance of doing this to the organizers of all the meetings, conferences, and summer schools it funds, and to the editors of its journals.

 All EASP awards, made every three years, are now either open to (self-)nominations or open to suggestions from members, to broaden the pool to be considered.

-- The EASP grant system aims to help members during the different stages of their scientific career, and explicitly encourages applications from members from countries/departments that have only limited access to travel funds and whose infrastructure or training facilities are less well developed than elsewhere.
+- The EASP grant system aims to help members during the different stages of their scientific career, and explicitly encourages applications from members from regions that have only limited access to travel funds and whose infrastructure or training facilities are less well developed than elsewhere.
 Any topic within social psychology is considered eligible and there is no restriction on the research methods proposed, as long as these are justified and of excellent quality.

 - The Social Psychology Ambassadors program aims to promote social psychological research either in European regions (broadly defined) that have a less developed academic infrastructure or representation of social psychology, and/or on regional topics that have received less interest in mainstream social psychology.
 The goal of the ambassadorships is to come up with innovative ways to connect researchers, reach out to policy makers or communities and/or to conduct (initial) research on topics that are so far overlooked.